apache/www-site/content/foundation/marks/pmcs.md

 implementation of the XML 1.0 parsing specification, and is easily configurable and compliant with current standards.

-This description is useful for new readers to your page, and helps the ASF to maintain an overall list of trademarks for our software products.
+This description is useful for new readers to your page, and helps the ASF maintain an overall list of trademarks for our software products.
 A trademark is only important when associated with a specific kind of goods: in our case with the actual downloadable software products that the ASF and our PMCs provide.